Tommy Svensson

+Östers IF in 1964 with Tommy Svensson, far left in the front row.
+His father Stig Svensson standing just behind him.

+Tommy Svensson touches grass in 1971.

 Leif Tommy Svensson (born 4 March 1945) is a Swedish former football manager and player.
 He is best known for playing for Östers IF and the Sweden men's national football team.
 He won the Guldbollen in 1969.
 He managed Sweden between 1991 and 1997 and led them to a bronze medal at the 1994 FIFA World Cup.

 He is the son of Stig Svensson and the uncle of Joachim Björklund.

 Early years

-Svensson was born 4 March 1945 to Stig Svensson.
-Stig was a footballer who played for Östers IF and dubbed Mr. Öster.
+Svensson was born on 4 March 1945 to Stig Svensson.
+Stig was a footballer who played for Östers IF and was dubbed Mr. Öster.

 Svensson, like his father, had a natural talent for football.
 At just eleven years-old, he debuted for Östers youth team, and allegedly scored eight goals in the match.
 However, newspaper headlines said he was too weak.
 Tommy bought a barbell and trained.
 Morning, noon and night, he lifted weights in order to bulk up.